Real Time with Bill Maher: Format

-In the first season, Paul F. Tompkins was featured as a correspondent.
-Also, every episode would end with a performance by a stand-up comedian, none of which were political satirists.
-The segments featuring Tompkins and comedians were dropped after the tenth episode.
-Viewers were also able to call into the live show in the first season and ask questions over the air, but this was also dropped.
+During the first season, Paul F. Tompkins was featured as a correspondent, and each episode would conclude with a performance by a stand-up comedian.
+The segments featuring Tompkins and the stand-up comedians were dropped after episode 10.
+Viewers were also able to engage over the air during the first season by calling in live, but this practice was subsequently discontinued.

-Starting with episode 67 in February 2006, audio-only episodes were made available as a free podcast via the iTunes Store and as a raw RSS feed.
-The podcasts also feature material cut from the show but taped during the studio rehearsal, including New Rules not aired in the final version.
+Starting with episode 67, audio-only versions of the show were made available as free podcasts via the iTunes Store and as raw RSS feeds.
+The podcasts may also feature bonus material taped during studio rehearsal, such as additional "New Rules" that were not included in the final broadcast.

-During the fall of 2006, Maher began hosting a live chat (now called "Overtime") on HBO's website following each broadcast, usually including some of the show guests.
-Viewers are invited to submit questions prior to and during the original telecast for Maher and the guests to answer and discuss afterwards.
-It is also available on the show's YouTube channel.
+During Season 4, Maher began hosting a live chat (now called "Overtime") with his guests immediately following each broadcast.
+Viewers are invited to submit questions and topics for Maher and the other participants to answer and discuss.
+This post-show event was initially featured on HBO's website and is currently broadcast on CNN.